PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

 * The ``tests`` and ``docs`` dependency sets are required for running tests and building documentation, but are not required for package installation.
-Consequently, it is not necessary to support older versions of packages that are only in these optional dependency sets.
+Consequently, we can require much newer versions of the packages in these dependency sets.

 .. tip::